riccobelli/coiling-rod/README.md

 ## References
 <a id="1">[1]</a>
 D. Riccobelli, G. Noselli, A. DeSimone (2020).
-Rods coiling about a rigid constraint: Helices and perversions *Proceedings of the Royal Society A: Mathematical, Physical and Engineering*, under review.
+Rods coiling about a rigid constraint: Helices and perversions. *Proceedings of the Royal Society A: Mathematical, Physical and Engineering*, 477(2246), 20200817..